91 results found

 It is only in the last decade that sub-cellular resolution of red cell invasion by the malaria parasite Plasmodium falciparum has been possible.
 Here we look back on the development of methodologies that led to this possibility and the subsequent advancements made in understanding this key event in malaria disease.

-Zuccala ES, Satchwell TJ, Angrisano F, et al., 2016, Quantitative phospho-proteomics reveals the Plasmodium merozoite triggers pre-invasion host kinase modification of the red cell cytoskeleton, SCIENTIFIC REPORTS, Vol: 6, ISSN: 2045-2322
+Baum J, Zuccala E, Satchwell T, et al., 2016, Quantitative phospho-proteomics reveals the Plasmodium merozoite triggers pre-invasion host kinase modification of the red cell cytoskeleton, Scientific Reports, Vol: 6, ISSN: 2045-2322

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.